JohnGu9/async_runtime/README.md

 Welcome to nullsafety world!
 Now framework provide nullsafety feature. [ref](include/async_runtime/basic/ref.h) for non-null object and [option](include/async_runtime/basic/ref.h) for nullable object.

-1) ref, option and weakref for object management (implement base on std::shared_ptr, cross-platform, less bug and nullsafety)
+1) [ref, option and weakref](include/async_runtime/basic/ref.h) for object management (implement base on std::shared_ptr, cross-platform, less bug and nullsafety)

 2) widget and context for software architecture management.
 (Widget tree layout and lifecycle just similar with Flutter.
 If you familiar with Flutter, there is nothing new for you to learn)

-3) all async api directly build upon context, init async tasks right after State::initState and dispose async resource when State::dispose (so that async work managed by framework).
+3) all async apis directly build upon context, init async tasks right after State::initState and dispose async resource when State::dispose (so that async work managed by framework).
 Ease code and less memory lack problem and less state-unknown conflict problem.

 4) compatible with <span style="color:Fuchsia">Windows/Linux/macOS</span> and more. compatible with <span style="color:Fuchsia">C++17/14/11</span>. <span style="color:Fuchsia">CMake</span> build rule.